davmixcool/laravel-meta-manager/README.md

 ### Usage

-Once configuration is complete you can then add the below at the meta area of your page you want to include meta tags;
+Once configuration is complete you can then add the below at the meta area of the page you want to include meta tags;

 ```php
 @include('meta::manager')